Senayan Bank Jakarta (Transjakarta): Incident

 Senayan Bank DKI BRT station was damaged after riots during mass protests on 29–30 August 2025.
-The masked culprits damaged the platform screen doors and the entrance area, burned the trees within, vandalized some parts of the building, and looted some vital and supporting properties.
+The masked culprits damaged the platform screen doors, burned the entrance area and the trees within, vandalized some parts of the building, and looted some vital and supporting properties.
 Storming started on 30 August at around 00:02 local time.
 After ten days of reparations, the station was reopened on 8 September 2025 under a new name "Senayan Bank Jakarta," although some damaged parts were not finished yet.